GabePoel/ML-Peak-Tracker/README.md

 # ML Peak Tracker

-Currently only data generation is done.
+## What Works

+The program is currently broken down into three steps:

+1. Figure out *how many* clusters of Lorentzians there are.
+This is how many multi-Lorentz fits will be needed.
+2. Figure out *where* those Lorentzian clusters are.
+3. Figure out how many Lorentzians are within a given cluster.

+After all this is done, fitting can easily happen.
+Versions of the first and third step are done and semi-functional.
+The current models can consistently get above 90% accuracy with figuring out how many clusters there are.
+But, they have yet to crack 70% for figuring out how many are clumped together at any one point.
+No attempt has yet been made at figuring out where the clusters are.

+## Data Generation

 To make a bunch of data run `generate_data.py` .
 This creates a `generated_data` directory and fills it with 1000 randomly generated data sets.
 Each one is composed of the following three files:

 - `*_background.csv` - Has the parameters for the big background Lorentzian.
 - `*_lorentz.csv` - Has the parameters for all of the generated Lorentzians.